FAQs

 What are my usage and ownership rights of my images?

-I retain ownership and full copyright on all my images.
+We retain ownership and full copyright on all our images.
 You are licensed to use them within certain parameters (typically professional or personal) for an agreed upon period of time.
-When you work with me, you automatically agree to a standard photo please (listed in my terms and conditions) that allows me to use the pictures for artistic and marketing purposes.
+When you work with us, you automatically agree to a standard photo release (listed in our terms and conditions) that allows us to use the pictures for artistic and marketing purposes.

 What if I lose my images?

-I’ve archived most of the images I’ve taken over the years but that doesn’t mean they’re readily available or I can guarantee redelivery.
+We’ve archived most of the images we’ve taken over the years but that doesn’t mean they’re readily available or we can guarantee redelivery.
 So, in short: back up your images!

 Do you watermark your images?

-I watermark proofs because they aren’t finished and approved for release/publication.
-I don’t watermark the final images.
+We watermark proofs because they aren’t finished and approved for release/publication.
+We don’t watermark the final images.

 Do you require me to tag you on social media?